 Applications of Endoscopy

-Evaluating causes of chronic abdominal pain, anemia, or gastrointestinal bleeding.
+Investigating chronic abdominal pain, anemia, or GI bleeding.

 Removing polyps or small tumors.